KnytSim/Dashboard-Moza-ETS2/README.md

 - Compatible with Moza wheels.
 - Clear and easy-to-use interface for ETS2.
 - Coming soon also for SimHub.
+- **Fuel note:** the fuel indicator may not always show the exact amount in all trucks, since Moza did not implement precise fuel information for each truck.
+However, the setup provided is sufficient and does not affect usability.

 ## Installation
 1. Extract the downloaded folder on your computer.